 The Cambrian recycles everything possible, composts food waste and uses locally sourced organic and seasonal ingredients in its cuisine.

 The tables by the windo close to the middle of the room have excellent views of the Alps – and other guests bubbling away in the Jacuzzi pool on the terrace.

-The Glasshaus restaurant serves up new Alpine cuisine: modern, sharing-plate takes on mountain classics made with seasonal ingredients.
-Pass around plates of smoked duck breast, cardamom-spiced Hokkaido pumpkin and sliced venison with cranberry foam.
-Save room for decadent cheese plates, slices of rich cake and made-in-house ice creams.
+At the restaurant, chef Bryn Williams serves up new Alpine cuisine with a Welsh twist: modern, sharing-plate takes on mountain classics made with seasonal ingredients.
+Pass around plates of confit salmon, teriyaki Swiss lamb and fried aubergine with white miso.
+Save room for the decadent cheese board, tarte tatin or a Swiss chocolate pot.
 The wine selection – on display in a long glass cabinet – is excellent.
 There’s no lunch served in the hotel, but light snacks are available in the lobby.
 Breakfast is served until 10.30am (a leisurely noon on Sundays).

 The Axe Bar is the ideal venue for post-slope topes, with mountain views and modern light installations.
 Here you'll find Swiss beer on tap, champagne and a fine cocktail menu.
 It’s open from midday every day.

 The chef hangs up his apron at 9.30pm, but you can get a drink in the bar until the early hours.